lending-llama/lending-llama-2022-10/extras/transcript.md

 ### Generative Testing – Complement to Example-Based Testing

 aka property-based testing
-Invented by John Hughes: [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) (Haskell)
+Invented by John Hughes, original framework called [“QuickCheck”](https://en.wikipedia.org/wiki/QuickCheck) (Haskell)

 > Property based testing is the construction of tests such that, when these tests are fuzzed, failures in the test reveal problems with the system under test.
 >